 CONDITIONS OF EMPLOYMENT:

-- Security Clearance: If you are selected for this vacancy, you must undergo a fingerprint check.
-Fingerprint results must be cleared prior to hire.
-You will receive instructions on how to obtain and submit fingerprints.
+- Security Clearance: If you are selected for this vacancy, you must undergo a pre-employment fingerprint check and background investigation.
+Fingerprint results and background investigation documentation must be cleared prior to hire.
+You will receive instructions on how to obtain and submit fingerprints and background investigation documentation.
 After you begin your employment, your continued employment is contingent upon the outcome of a complete background investigation as determined by the sensitivity level of your position.
 The investigation must find that you are suitable for Federal employment in your position.
 If you are found not suitable, you will be terminated after you begin work.
 If you make a false statement in any part of your application, you may not be hired; you may be fired after you begin work; or subject to possible criminal charges.